couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 client.createDesignDoc(designDoc);
 ```

-Finally, we can also delete a design document completely:
+You can also delete a design document completely:

 ```java
 client.deleteDesignDoc("beers");
 ```

 ### Performance
 If you are running Couchbase Server, you probably do because you care about performance and scalability.
 As a general rule of thumb, just because of its nature, views tend to be more feature rich, but also slower than key-based document lookups (like you would do with a `get` command).
 The main reason for this is that more work has to be done on the server side to locate the proper contents of the index and return it to the user.
-Walking a Tree data structure on distributed nodes and merging the sub-results back into one for the client takes more time than a simple document lookup one one server.
+Walking a tree data structure on distributed nodes and merging the subresults back into one for the client takes more time than a simple document lookup on one server.

 After this initial disclaimer, let's see how we can get the maximum performance out of our views.

 #### Understanding Staleness
-When you are doing a View query, you can choose between data freshness and query performance.
+When you are doing a view query, you can choose between data freshness and query performance.
 You can set the appropriate staleness option on the `Query` object through the `setStale(Stale)` method.
-Three options are available.
+The following options are available:

- - Stale.OK: When the query is executed on the server side, whatever is in the index at the moment is collected and sent back to the client.
-This is the most performant way of querying, but potentially also includes stale data or does not include recent documents (which the indexer did not pick up already).
+ - `Stale.OK`: When the query is executed on the server side, whatever is in the index at the moment is collected and sent back to the client.
+This is the most performant way of querying, but potentially also includes stale data or does not include recent documents (which the indexer did not pick up yet).
 Index updating is not triggered here, but the automatic index rebuilding process on the server side will update it eventually.
- - Stale.UPDATE_AFTER: Like Stale.OK, but triggers the index rebuilding in the background after the index has been returned to the client.
-This provides a good compromise between data freshness and performance and therefore is the default setting.
+ - `Stale.UPDATE_AFTER`: Like Stale.OK, but triggers the index rebuilding in the background after the index has been returned to the client.
+This provides a good compromise between data freshness and performance, and therefore is the default setting.
- - Stale.FALSE: A full index update is done before the data is returned to the client.
-This option gives you the most accurate information what's in the view index, but is also slower than the others because it takes some time to update the index (depending on how many documents have been mutated after the last indexer run).
+ - `Stale.FALSE`: A full index update is done before the data is returned to the client.
+This option gives you the most accurate information about what's in the view index, but is also slower than the others because it takes some time to update the index (depending on how many documents have been mutated after the last indexer run).

-One important note when you are writing unit tests and when you absolutely need 100% accurate datasets in your views: you not only need to query with `Stale.FALSE`, but also write the data with a persistence constraint of `PersistTo.MASTER`.
-This is because the indexer picks up the data from disk, and the only way we can make sure it has received our write is to wait until it actually has been persisted to disk.
+When you are writing unit tests and when you absolutely need 100% accurate data sets in your views you not only need to query with `Stale.FALSE`, but also write the data with a persistence constraint of `PersistTo.MASTER`.
+This is because the indexer picks up the data from disk, and the only way to make sure it has received the write is to wait until it actually has been persisted to disk.

 #### Reusing View Definitions
-Every time you call the `.getView(String, String)` method on the `CouchbaseClient` object, a HTTP request is sent to the server.
-As we've learned in the previous chapters, a `View` object is nothing more than a representation of what our view is about.
-Needless to say that this information won't change much in production.
+Every time you call the `.getView(String, String)` method on the `CouchbaseClient` object, an HTTP request is sent to the server.
+As you've seen in the previous sections, a `View` object is nothing more than a representation of what the view is about.
+This information won't change much in production.

-So a good recommendation is to only call `getView` once and then cache the returned object and reuse it for every subsequent `query` call.
-That way you not only save bandwith and latency, it also reduces the amount of work the server needs to do.
+As a best practice, call `getView` only once, and then cache the returned object and reuse it for every subsequent `query` call.
+That way you not only save bandwidth and latency, it also reduces the amount of work the server needs to do.

-The only thing to keep in mind is that there is a reason why we need to fetch the View information upfront - to know how the view is structured.
-If your view changes its characteristics (a map function gets added or removed, the name changes and such) you need to reload the view.
-Depending on your application needs this needs to be handled appropriately (for example expose a command, rest endpoint or a JMX MBean).
+The reason you need to fetch the view information up front is so you know how the view is structured.
+If your view changes its characteristics (for example, a map function gets added or removed or the name changes) you need to reload the view.
+This needs to be handled appropriately for your application needs (for example, expose a command, rest endpoint or a JMX MBean).
 If just the content of the map function changes, there is no need to clear the cache.

 #### Caching View Results
 Another optimization that is very common is to cache the view result in another document.
-It can then be treated as any other cacheable object, optionally with a time to live attached.
-If the cached document doesn't need to be read by another programming language, it can conveniently be stored as a serialized java object (or any other binary format).
+You can then treat it as any other cacheable object, optionally with a time to live attached.
+If the cached document doesn't need to be read by another programming language, you can store it as a serialized java object (or any other binary format).

-Let's say we want to get a list of document IDs that represent breweries and and beers.
-A simple caching solution that keeps the list of IDs for 10 seconds in a separate document before fetching it again from the view can look like this:
+Suppose you want to get a list of document IDs that represent breweries and beers.
+A simple caching solution that keeps the list of IDs for 10 seconds in a separate document before fetching it again from the view might look like this:

 ```java
 private List<String> findBreweriesCached(CouchbaseClient client, View view) throws Exception {